-In order to achieve this, the Council is committed to establishing partnerships and collaborating with the community and businesses, other tiers of government and key stakeholders including other councils and the Eastern Region Alliance.
+In order to achieve this, the Council is committed to establishing partnerships and collaborating with the community, the business sector, other levels of government and key stakeholders, including other Councils and in particular the Eastern Region Alliance.
 To an extent, all members of the community will play a role in shaping and delivering a better future for the City of Norwood Payneham & St Peters.